 - Everyone (public): Selecting this option makes your map service public.
 This means anybody can access and see your service, including users on the web.

-- Members of these groups: You can keep your map service semiprivate by sharing it only with groups you belong to.
+- Members of these groups: You can share your map service with groups to which you belong.
 A current list of groups you belong to appears once you select this option.